John R. Watson Community Resource Center

-Welcome to the Emmet County Building Department.
-Our department is responsible for protecting the health, safety and welfare of the people who live and work in Emmet County by regulating the construction of our built environment to ensure compliance with the construction statutes, ordinances and related rules and regulations.
+The Emmet County Building Department is responsible for protecting the health, safety, and welfare of the people who live and work in Emmet County by regulating the construction of our built environment to ensure compliance with the construction statutes, ordinances, and related rules and regulations.

-The Emmet County Building Department was established in 1974 and at that time consisted of 2 employees.
-Since that time the department has grown to a staff of 8 people all working simultaneously to insure the minimum requirements are being met in the construction industry to ensure the safety and health of the community.
+The Emmet County Building Department was established in 1974 and at that time consisted of two employees.
+Since that time, the department has grown to a staff of eight people, all working simultaneously to insure the minimum requirements are being met in the construction industry to ensure the safety and health of the community.

 Since 2006, our office has used the BS&A Permit Tracking program, which was designed for the purpose of expediting the processing of permit applications.
 These systems allow the user to follow permits through all stages of inspections.
 These stages may include Zoning, Health Department, Soil Erosion and Road Commission approvals.
 This system allows the user to follow permits through all stages of the construction process, including application, inspections and occupancy.
 These stages may include Zoning, Health Department, Soil Erosion and Road Commission approvals.
 The system uses a Data Propagator to extract tax and house numbering data based on the tax identification of the property to confirm that property records are correct.
 The users also have the ability to track Contractors and whether their licenses for performing the work are up to date.
 After the building permit is approved, the application becomes a Building Construction Resources tracker monitoring mechanical, plumbing and electrical inspections until a certificate of occupancy is issued.
 There are all sorts of classic workflow functions that keep construction jobs from falling through the cracks for example, warnings when it’s been too long between the issuance of a building permit and when the first inspection should have occurred.
 It also sends electronic mail to department staff to inform them of appointments, meeting, etc.